 What is the difference between digitization and digitalization?

-Simply put, digitization is about transferring data from an analog to a digital format, and digitalization is more about processes – how we do things.
-Converting information is just the first step.
-The new digital format creates the need to involve different technologies in the process, which ultimately reshapes the way we are used to doing things.
+Converting the information is just the first step.
+The new digital format creates the need to involve different technologies in the process, ultimately reshaping the way we do things.

 What is digital transformation?

 Digital transformation is about the organization as a whole.
 It is often referred to as the radical change of business operations and culture with the help of technology.

 It takes more than going paperless and embracing online meetings.
 Digital transformation is about integrating technology into every area of the business.

 With the growing impact of technology on our lives – buying groceries while sitting comfortably on the sofa and accessing financial accounts from a phone app – customers’ needs and expectations change.

 Improving processes to stay competitive, meet new demands, and enhance the customer experience are some of the reasons why companies start their digital transformation journey.